Published on Wednesday December 26, 2012

 Similar clues can be found almost everywhere inside the co-working and event space at 376 Bathurst St. in Toronto’s west end: flexible work stations with customizable desks and chairs; cupboards and lockers at wheelchair height; fully accessible main-floor washrooms; and an elevator for the two-storey space.

-Taking Proactive Steps to Comply With the AODA is a Smart Business Move full article
+Taking Proactive Steps to Comply With the AODA is a Smart Business Move.
+Read full article.

 Posted December 22, 2012